andikaherup/fs-fe/README.md

 DB_PASSWORD=postgres
 DB_NAME=maintenance_system

-#since docker config still have some bug please use this DATABASE_URL and use your own database
+#since docker config still have some bug please use this DATABASE_URL and use your own database configuration
 DATABASE_URL=postgresql://postgres:postgres@postgres:5432/maintenance_system